MarcusGitAccount/traffic-simulation-cluj-napoca/README.md

 - Enhancing the API.
 - 2D Car representation and physics (acceleration, deceleration, braking, ground friction, steering, maintaining distance from objects near, overtaking other cars in the same lane, changing lanes, etc..)
- - Create a 2D Vector model with the basic operations needed and putting togheter the existing utilitary functions in the the class Vector2D
+ - Creating a 2D Vector model with the basic operations needed and putting togheter the existing utilitary functions in the the class Vector2D
+ - Changing the road friction based on the weather type(dry road = standard, wet road, snowy, etc..)

+## TO-DO:

+- create a user dashboard for inserting multiple cars
+- create an interface for users to select the area of the city to simulate traffic on
+- create weather conditions
+- add road obstacles

 ## Installation